Assessment, Planning, Recording, Interventions & Reporting

 IDL Numeracy is a maths software resource that helps to improve the ability of low-attaining learners in mathematics.
 Lessons in IDL Numeracy ensure inclusivity by reducing the stress students with dyscalculia would ordinarily feel when faced with mathematical problems.
 After a few hours using IDL Numeracy, students will find a familiarity with the lessons, and because the lesson mechanics remain the same, they gain the confidence they need to tackle problems, even those they have never encountered before.

-Our SENCo’s lead interim and annual review meetings.
-These meetings are an important way for students, parents/carers, school and professionals to assess the continued effectiveness of the provision set out in the student’s EHCP (Education, Health and Care Plan).
+The Annual Review meetings are an important way for students, parents/carers, school and professionals to assess the continued effectiveness and relevance of provision set out in the student’s EHCP (Education, Health and Care Plan).
 The meeting discusses the student’s progress, celebrates achievements and addresses any barriers to learning.
 The EHCP is reviewed, including identifying strengths and needs.
-Learning priorities, strategies and support needs are agreed between students, parents/carers and SENCo’s, wherever possible.
+Learning priorities, strategies and support needs are agreed between students, parents/carers and staff, wherever possible.